-The negative impact of the restrictions imposed by the 1986 tax reform.
 The negative impact of the restrictions imposed by the 1986 tax reform were immediately felt as sales started declining in the third quarter of 1987, down 30% from the second quarter and 15% from the first quarter of 1987.
 Initial contributions to new accounts and additional contributions to existing IRA accounts have remained flat ever since.